moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

   2. the celsius and fahrenheit degree values were over not correct.

 For the first issue, I :
+***howtojs: error:: error structure in javascript is made with the name or identifier(syntax , reference , type, evaluation , range, URI  and internal), and the message***
   1. asked SiderAI prompt to get the meaning of the error : "what are different parts of an error such as this one: "AxiosError: Request failed with status code 500"
      * answer:
        The given error message "AxiosError: Request failed with status code 500" is likely to be thrown when using Axios library (a promise-based HTTP client) in JavaScript.
 It is broken down into several parts: